microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 Update the following properties in the request body:

-- **internalUrl** - Set to the internal URL
+- **internalUrl** - Set to the internal URL.
-- **externalUrl** - Set to the external URL
+- **externalUrl** - Set to the external URL.
-- All other values may be configured as desired.
-[Learn more here.](https://docs.microsoft.com/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad)
+- All other values can be configured as needed.
+For details, see [Add an on-premises app to Azure AD](https://docs.microsoft.com/azure/active-directory/app-proxy/application-proxy-add-on-premises-application#add-an-on-premises-app-to-azure-ad).

 #### Request